kolsen01/short-projects/landmarks/README.md

-## Assignment 2

-#### Hours worked on assignment: 15

-#### Correctly implemented:
-	1. The basics
-		* folder name in private GitHub repository
-		* file names
-		* README file
-		* one CSS file
-		* index.html
-	2. Retrieves your location via JavaScript navigator.geolocation object
-	3. Sends your location (latitude, longitude, login) to datastore
-	4. Retrieves locations historic landmarks within one mile of where you are, and all people in the class.
-	5. Displays locations of people in the class on the map.
-Clicking on a marker will display person's login, and mile(s) away from you in an info window.
-A unique icon for a person must be used (the image can be anything); all people markers on map will use the same icon.
-	6. Displays historic landmarks within one mile of where you are on the map.
-Clicking on a marker will display landmark's details in an information window.
-A unique icon for a landmark must be used (the image can be anything); all landmark markers on map will use the same icon.
-	7. Displays your location on the map with unique marker.
-Clicking on marker will display the name of the closest historic landmark from where you are including miles away in an info window.
-	8. Renders a polyline connecting your current location and the closest historic landmark from where you are.
-The polyline can be any visible color.
+# Personalized Geolocation Map

+### Languages & Platforms:
+#### JavaScript, JQUERY, Heroku, HTML, CSS

+### About:
+#### Location is retrieved via JavaScript navigator.goelocation object, sent (latitude, longitude, login) to datastore, and displayed on the map with a unqiue marker.
+Local historic landmarks wihtin one mile of your location are retrieved and displayed on the map with a unique marker.
+Furthermore, location of other people can be sent and then displayed on map with a unique marker.
+Each marker includes an infobox that displays the person's created ID or name of landmark and distance (miles) away from you.
+When clicking on your marker, the closest landmark will be displayed with distance.
+Lastly, a polyline will be rendered connecting your current location to the closest historic landmark.

 ##### Credit: Followed google maps API documentation and examples from github course account.

-##### Discussed spherical geometry techniques for finding distance with Frances DeFreitas.